emdete/pyneo-wirelesslocation/README.md

 Installation
 ============

-As the google App for this service it a system-app and furtheron only system-apps are allowed to install a location-provider and only a single network-location-provider may be installed you need an Android with no such app installed.
+As the google solution for this service it a system-app and furtheron only system-apps are allowed to install a location-provider and only a single network-location-provider may be installed you need an Android with no such app installed.
 A plain cyanogenmod without gapps will do.

+You can use adb to install the app (`adb install NetworkLocation-debug.apk`) or install it from an url.
+You have to allow to install apps from unknown places in that case.

 After you have installed this app you have to make it a system app.
-You can do so by one of the nice apps for that (for example "/system/ app mover" which is avaiable free & open source) or make it "by hand".
-You just get a shell on the device (`adb shell`), get root (`su`), remount the system directory rewritable (`mount -o remount,rw /system`) and copy the app there (`cp /data/app/com.google.android.location-1.apk /system/app/com.google.android.location-1.apk`).
+You can do so by one of the nice apps for that (for example "/system/ app mover" which is avaiable free & open source) or make it "by hand": You just get a shell on the device (`adb shell`), get root (`su`), remount the system directory rewritable (`mount -o remount,rw /system`) and copy the app there (`cp /data/app/com.google.android.location-1.apk /system/app/com.google.android.location-1.apk`).
 After that you have to reboot and clean the dalvik cache.